einfacharchiv/zugferd/README.md

 This package provides an easy way to convert a ZUGFeRD-invoice.xml to a PHP object.

+We use it in our German SaaS product [einfachArchiv](https://www.einfacharchiv.com).

 ## Requirements

 PHP 7.0 and later.